chall32/chall32.github.io/pages/about/index.md

 Some 145+ blog posts later, here we are at What the's new resting place; polarclouds.co.uk.

-The name polarclouds comes from those super cool stratospheric beautiful whips of cloud that appear in the the twilight hours in the arctic and antarctic polar regions.
+The name polarclouds comes from those super cool stratospheric beautiful whips of cloud that appear in the the twilight hours in the Arctic and Antarctic polar regions.

 To the layperson, a polar cloud looks beautiful just hanging there stationary in the twilight sun.